WyattHBrown/Desk-Thing/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: something broken?
-I'm not surprised honestly, let me know what I broke, and if I or a community member could help!
+I'm not surprised honestly.
+Let me know what I broke, and if I or a community member could help!
 title: ''
 labels: bug
 assignees: ''